 The Pentium J2850 2.4GHz has 2 more cores than the Core i3-530 2.9GHz.
 With 4 cores, the Pentium J2850 2.4GHz is much less likely to struggle with the latest games, or bottleneck high-end graphics cards when running them.

-The has more threads than the .
-The Pentium J2850 2.4GHz has one thread per physical core, whereas the Core i3-530 2.9GHz uses hyperthreading, as it has 2 logical threads per physical core.
+Both the Intel Pentium J2850 2.4GHz and the Intel Core i3-530 2.9GHz have the same number of threads.
+The Pentium J2850 2.4GHz has one thread per physical core, whereas the Core i3-530 2.9GHz uses hyperthreading and has 2 logical threads per physical core.

 Multiple threads are useful for improving the performance of multi-threaded applications.
 Additional cores and their accompanying thread will always be beneficial for multi-threaded applications.
 Hyperthreading will be beneficial for applications optimized for it, but it may slow others down.
 For games, the number of threads is largely irrelevant, as long as you have at least 2 cores (preferably 4), and hyperthreading can sometimes even hit performance.